pulsarf/milkshake/README.md

 <small> Broken clickgui </small>

-This repo is more of a showcase of my huge failure, and here are the reason why I'm not continuing this
+This repo is more of a showcase of my huge failure, and here are the reasons why I'm not continuing this

 - Bad ClickGUI components implementation.
 Each component knows about each other's existence